Locarno: Education

 In Locarno about 57.1% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 In Locarno, there were a total of 2,210 students (As of 2009).
 The Ticino education system provides up to three years of non-mandatory kindergarten and in Locarno, there were 292 children in kindergarten.
 The primary school program lasts for five years and includes both a standard school and a special school.
 In the village, 648 students attended the standard primary schools and 65 students attended the special school.
 In the lower secondary school system, students either attend a two-year middle school followed by a two-year pre-apprenticeship or they attend a four-year program to prepare for higher education.
 There were 512 students in the two-year middle school and 10 in their pre-apprenticeship, while 203 students were in the four-year advanced program.

 The upper secondary school includes several options, but at the end of the upper secondary program, a student will be prepared to enter a trade or to continue to a university or college.
 In Ticino, vocational students may either attend school while working on their internship or apprenticeship (which takes three or four years) or may attend school followed by an internship or apprenticeship (which takes one year as a full-time student or one and a half to two years as a part-time student).
 146 vocational students were attending school full-time and 293 who attend part-time.

 The professional program lasts three years and prepares a student for a job in engineering, nursing, computer science, business, tourism and similar fields.
 There were 41 students in the professional program.

 As of 2000, there were 1,484 students in Locarno who came from another municipality, while 405 residents attended schools outside the municipality.

 Locarno is home to the Biblioteca Cantonale Locarno library.
 The library has (As of 2008) 122,115 books or other media, and loaned out 97,667 items in the same year.
 It was open a total of 264 days with an average of 44 hours per week during that year.

 Transport

 Air

-Locarno Airport, is currently operating only as an military airport.
+Locarno Airport is currently operating only as a military airport.
 The nearest passenger airport is Milan Malpensa Airport, which is located 114 km south of Locarno.